-Tina integrated strategy with visual communications media in areas of brand and culture building, issues management, organisational growth, innovation and transformation, contracting to market leaders in finance, forestry, energy, telecommunications, automotive, and health sectors.
+Tina integrated strategy with visual communications media in areas of brand and culture building, organisational growth, innovation and transformation, contracting to market leaders in finance, forestry, energy, telecommunications, and health sectors.
 Later, her values were strongly influenced by the principles of occupational therapy and 6 years as managing editor for OT Insight.
 Her imprint, Basically Different, published Alphabet Art - a personal gift of an uncle to his nephew, now with thousands of copies sold.
 Tina is excited to be taking the company to a new level, and to publish content in new media.

 Dave Cox is delighted to join Basically Different as it enters an exciting period of innovation and major growth.
 Dave has a wide range of governance and management experience with a strong focus on organisational performance.
 His sector management, audit, recruitment, performance management, remuneration, job evaluation, and contractual management experience underpin his special interest in organisational transformation, making him very safe hands in which to shape at board level the rapid growth trajectory of Basically Different.
 Dave holds university degrees majoring in economics, statistics, and mathematics and he really likes the bush, and Matiu Island.